Starlink/tkimg/tests/Readme.txt

 The test environment of the Img extension consists of the following test suites:

 1. Standard tcltests for all supported image formats.
-   This test suite can be executed by calling "tclsh all.tcl".
+   This test suite is located in this directory and can be executed by calling "tclsh all.tcl".

    Each format test contains the following test cases:
    1.X: Read image from file or binary string.
    2.X: Read image using metadata information.